Who needs TextKey™?

 What is Two-Factor Authentication system?

 Two-factor authentication is a security process in which the user provides two means of identification.
 The first factor usually consists of a login name and password and the second consists of something the user has like a phone.
-In the case of TextKey™, our omni-factor authentication (seven-factors of authentication) enhances the security of the user’s online accounts by using their phone and only their phone to verify their identity.
+In the case of TextKey™, our multi-factor authentication enhances the security of the user’s online accounts by using their phone and only their phone to verify their identity.
 This prevents anyone but the user from accessing their accounts, even if they know the user’s login name and password.

 If it’s better why don’t all web sites use Two-Factor Authentication?